Professor - History of alcohol (especially wine), history of food, history of the family, 18th-century France, French

 Among my current projects is a book on wine during the French Revolution.
 It’s supported by an SSHRC Insight Grant (2021-25).
 I am also preparing an updated edition of my history of divorce, Putting Asunder, which was first published in 1988.

 In addition to writing on the history of alcohol, I write on wine for the wine media.
-I do a weekly wine column for the Ottawa Citizen, and I write wine features for the print and on-line editions of NUVO Magazine (a luxury lifestyle quarterly) and specialist wine media, such as Vines Magazine (Canada) and The World of Fine Wine (UK), and guildsomm.com (US).
-I am the Canada consultant to The World Atlas of Wine, and I also judge in wine competitions in Canada, Europe, and elsewhere.
+I wrote a weekly wine column for the Ottawa Citizen for 15 years and I write wine features for the print and on-line editions of NUVO Magazine (a luxury lifestyle quarterly) as well as for specialist wine media including Vines Magazine (Canada), The World of Fine Wine (UK), and guildsomm.com (US).
+I am the Canada consultant to The World Atlas of Wine, and I also judge in wine competitions in Canada, the US, Europe, and elsewhere.